 How I Use Claude Code at Stellar

-In January 2026, our company launched an AI Software Engineer Guide with six levels of AI usage maturity.
+In January 2026, our company, Stellar Development Foundation, launched an AI Software Engineer Guide with six levels of AI usage maturity.

 • Levels 1–2: treat AI primarily as a typist or search tool, such as IDE auto-completion or basic query answering.